Optimising mental health and quality of life for Australia’s military personnel and veterans with PTSD

 What will the RESTORE trial involve?

-If you are eligible for the trial, you will receive prolonged exposure therapy delivered face-to-face by an experienced psychologist.
+If you are eligible for the trial, you will receive prolonged exposure therapy delivered face-to-face or via telehealth by an experienced psychologist.
 Before treatment starts, you will first be randomly allocated to receive either weekly or daily treatment sessions, and you will be asked to make a commitment to attend all 10 treatment sessions (either over 10 weeks, or 2 weeks, depending which you are allocated to).
 Each session will be of 90 minutes’ duration.
 There will be no cost for the treatment you receive in the trial.

 What are the benefits?